NASCAR's Larson suspended for racial slur in virtual race - WHIZ News

 NASCAR quickly pivoted to create an iRacing league of virtual racing that has engaged viewers and set records for esports television viewership.
 One of the draws of the platform is that drivers can link into one another on a live stream, where they banter, argue, make jokes and discuss the racing.
 Fans can eavesdrop through the gaming app Twitch.

-Larson used the slur during a Sunday night race for fun against drivers from various series.
-The event was not part of NASCAR’s official series, and Larson earlier Sunday replied to a Tweet listing the lineup for the race saying “I don’t really ever remember confirming but if I am not busy with the family I might try and get on (the simulator).”
+Larson used the slur during a race for fun against drivers from various series.
+The event was not part of NASCAR’s official series.

 Larson has six career Cup wins and finished a career-best sixth in the standings last season.
 He is 27 and the married father of two young children.